richselby7878/xm-labs-handy-flow-steps/README.md

 This step lets you restore a string from the Encrypt step, provided the same Salt is used.

 <i>N.B.
 Encrypt-decrypt is by no means strong encryption.
-It's use is more for obfuscation.</i>
+It's use is more for obfuscation.
+You can encrypt a value, store it in a workflow constant, then decrypt before using it.
+This prevents sensitive information from being readily displayed in plain text.</i>